Schiedea trinervis

-Schiedea trinervis, also called three nerved alsinidendron, is a species of flowering plant in the family Caryophyllaceae, that is endemic to island of Oʻahu in Hawaii.
+Schiedea trinervis is a species of flowering plant in the family Caryophyllaceae.
+It is called three nerved alsinidendron and is endemic to island of Oʻahu in Hawaii.
 It is a subshrub, reaching a height of 30–80 cm.

 Three-nerved alsinidendron inhabits mixed mesic and wet forests on the slopes of the Waiʻanae Range at elevations of 900–1230 m.
 Associated plants include pilo (Coprosma spp.), ʻapeʻape (Gunnera petaloidea), ʻalani (Melicope spp.), hāpuʻu (Cibotium spp.), hame (Antidesma platyphyllum), and māmaki (Pipturus albidus).
 It is threatened by habitat loss.